CGastrell/express-tile-cache/README.md

 Express-tile-cache is a tile cacher for [TMS](http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification) map tiles services.

 By default it will cache tiles to filesystem and mantain a memory cache of requests, but both internal MemoryCache and Storage can be easily extended.
-There are currently 2 extensions, [s3-tile-storage](https://github.com/CGastrell/s3-tile-storage) and [redis-tile-cache].
+There are currently 2 extensions, [s3-tile-storage](https://github.com/CGastrell/s3-tile-storage) and [redis-tile-store](https://github.com/CGastrell/redis-tile-store).

 ## Overview